 In late 2004, GSK placed me on their national speaker’s list and began paying me very large amounts when I speak for them (update 2009: their product is now generic, and they have just stopped their marketing, so I’m no longer taking any money from them).
 See below about how this might affect information presented here.
 However, as evidence of my neutrality, try this.
 Three different companies have either: not let me on their panel after offering it (Lilly); not had me speak after the standard “training” (Abbott); or taken me off the speakers list after a while (Wyeth).
 I presume these steps were taken because they discovered I would speak my mind freely; or because I would not use their slide sets, which amount to advertisements, in most cases; and perhaps because sometimes I said bad things about their medications, which are repeated on this website as well.

-Update 5/2007: a very revealing article on the methods of the pharmaceutical company representatives, the techniques they used to influence physicians, was just published in a journal which is probably far less influenced by the pharmaceutical industry than many other journals in psychiatry.
-This is required reading for anyone interested in how pharmaceutical companies sell their medications.
+Update 5/2007: a very revealing article on the methods of the pharmaceutical company representatives, the techniques they used to influence physicians, was just published.
+This is required reading for anyone digging into how pharmaceutical companies sell their medications.

-Update 11/2007: read Dr. Drug Rep by Daniel Carlat, M.D. for a first-hand account of the subtle pressure on a physician speaker to endorse the medication made by the company from which he or she is taking money.
+Update 11/2007: for a first-hand account of the subtle pressure on a physician speaker to endorse the medication made by the company from which he or she is taking money, read Dr. Drug Rep by Daniel Carlat, M.D.
 I am subject to the same pressure.
 You would have to ask someone who has attended one of my talks to confirm this, but I still think — after going through the exact same thought process that Dr. Carlat describes — that I am managing to stay neutral.
 Oh, I still show the company slides where required, and emphasize (for example) “this is what AstraZeneca wants you to know”.
 But as quickly as possible we move to a discussion of bipolar diagnosis; and when we come around to treatment, I moderate an open-ended discussion in which I try to emphasize treatment approaches with solid, well accepted evidence for their efficacy.
 I only give talks for companies who allow this approach, so I am not — I don’t think — in Dr. Carlat’s position.